 - If you accidentally cut any of your dog’s quicks, stop the bleeding as soon as possible by placing over a clean cloth or bandage over the wound.
 It can become a bloody mess and it can hurt a lot.
 Be sure to work quickly and distract them with treats should you accidentally cause bleeding.

 - If you feel like cutting your dog’s nails is too much of a struggle and you don’t want to risk hurting your dog, you can always ask professionals for help.
 You can visit your local pet groomer or your veterinary clinic to do the nail cutting for you.

 Cutting your dog’s nails is more than just grooming your dog.
 It is more of keeping your pup healthy to keep him away from problems caused by neglected long and overgrown nails.
-Calming them and helping him relax is the first step for a happier and healthier life (and nails!) ahead.
+Calming them and helping him relax before clipping dog nails is the first step for a happier and healthier life (and nails!) ahead.

 "For stressful situations that may cause anxiousness, Pet Parents® Dog Calming Supplement can help keep your furbaby calm & relaxed."

 - Featured Products